 Study Abroad.
-Information about the various programs sponsored by the University of Rochester and about other opportunities for study abroad is available in the Center for Study Abroad and Interdepartmental Programs in Lattimore Hall.
+Information about the various programs sponsored by the University of Rochester and about other opportunities for study abroad is available in the Center for Study Abroad and Interdepartmental Programs in Dewey Hall.

 Students enrolled in the College may choose to pursue two majors leading to the Bachelor of Arts degree.
 In most instances students may do so by fulfilling concurrently the requirements determined by each of the two departments, which would include the upper-level writing requirements for each major, and by receiving written permission from the respective major advisors to pursue a double major in the other area.
-Questions concerning double majors, including course overlap policies, can be addressed to the College Center for Academic Support and the appropriate major advisors.
+Questions concerning double majors, including course overlap policies, can be addressed to the College Center for Advising Services and the appropriate major advisors.